ryanashcraft/vroom-vroom/README.md

 ### HTTP

 - No support for PUT or DELETE requests
-- Does not accept absolute URL's
+- Does not accept absolute URLs
 - Does not require or use the `Host` header from HTTP 1.1 requests
 - No support for chunked transfers
 - No support for persistent connections